naughty-doge/stremio-zooqle/README.md

 The addon is a web server that fetches torrent files from Zooqle, which indexes them from various trackers.
 It uses environment variables for configuration and includes a handful of npm scripts to run with or without Docker.

-It requires a Zooqle account to scrape magnet links from movie pages.
+__IMPORTANT:__ it requires a Zooqle account to scrape magnet links from movie pages.
 Before starting the addon, register on [Zooqle](https://zooqle.com) and then set the `STREMIO_ZOOQLE_USERNAME` and `STREMIO_ZOOQLE_PASSWORD` environment variables to the corresponding values.

 To install and quickly start the addon, do: